 c) The file and server must be accessible from anywhere in the world.

-III.
-(Comodo) We haven’t had an opportunity to upload the file yesterday, so we did it today, but the validation is still in progress, has file been checked by the CA?
+We use Comodo and haven’t had an opportunity to upload the file yesterday, so we did it today, but the validation is still in progress, has file been checked by the CA?

-VI.
 I have ordered a single-domain certificate for www.example.com.
 Would it protect example.com as well after it has been issued (and vice versa)?
-I also would like to order a certificate for www.subdomain.example.com, would subdomain.example.com be protected as well?
+I also would like to order a certificate for www.subdomain.example.com, would subdomain.example.com be protected as well.

-- In the first case - the answer is yes, both domains would be protected.
+In the first case - the answer is yes, both domains would be protected.
 In the second one - for Comodo certificates - true, both domains would be protected as well, but for Symantec certificates - no, their certificates cannot provide protection on that many levels, you will have to decide whether to protect www.subdomain.example.com or subdomain.example.com.
 Another option is to order a multi-domain certificate.
+What is about Digicert: with the new platform, if your common name is www.domain.com, domain.com will not be covered but if you have domain.com as the common name, then www.domain.com will also be covered.